 Collaboration

-SBU's international commitment includes acting as a contact authority in international matters relating to medical and/or social assessment (HTA and SIA) and supporting both European cooperation and other international cooperation.
+SBU's international commitment includes acting as a contact authority in international matters relating to medical and/or social assessment (HTA and SIA) and supporting both European and global cooperation.
 The aim is to strengthen knowledge exchange and method development.
-Examples of networks in which SBU is part are INSIA, which was established in 2021 following initiatives from SBU, Scandinavian Grade Group, HTAi and the European network of authorities and organizations responsible for medical evaluation Heads of agencies Group (HAG) and EUnetHTA 21.
+Examples of networks in which SBU participates are INSIA, the Scandinavian Grade Group, HTAi, and the European network of authorities and organisations responsible for medical evaluation Heads of Agencies Group (HAG) and the EU HTA Coordination Group.

 Global network connecting people